sajuthankappan/saju-dev-zola/content/_index.md

 template = "index.html"
 +++

-Lived in Nagercoil, Kanyakumari Dist, Tamilnadu
+Lived in Nagercoil, Tamilnadu

-Staying at Chennai, India
+Staying at Chennai

-Working as a Technical Architect for my living..
+A Technical Architect for my living